ataluts/xray-tproxy/README.md

 - `xray-tproxy_nftabes.sh` - version for nftables;
 - `xray-tproxy_iptabes.sh` - version for iptables (legacy);
 - `xray-tproxy` - service for OpenWrt;
-- `xray_config.json` - minimum config for Xray to use with all of these.
+- `xray_config.json` - basic config for Xray to use with all of these.

 ### Configure OpenWrt to exclusively use DNS provided by Xray
 - Remove DNS servers provided by ISP to the WAN interface: